6 Menstrual Cups For Heavy Flow (2024)

 If your period is heavy, I have good news: you can still wear a menstrual cup!

 In this article, you can find a selection of the best menstrual cups specifically designed for heavy flow.
-Here’s a quick preview of the contents of this article:

 Let’s jump right in!

-best menstrual cup for heavy flow
+6 menstrual cups for heavy flow

 This is because our cervix moves throughout our cycle, so it is possible that you feel more comfortable with a different size during certain days of your period.